-There are a host of impressive benefits of ceylon tea, including its ability to aid in weight loss, protect against chronic illness, boost heart health, increase energy levels, strengthen the immune system, improve the appearance of the skin, moderate diabetic symptoms and prevent kidney stones.
+There are impressive benefits of ceylon tea, including its ability to aid in weight loss, protect against chronic illness, boost heart health, increase energy levels, strengthen the immune system, improve the appearance of the skin, moderate diabetic symptoms, and prevent kidney stones.

 You may not be familiar with the term ceylon tea, possibly because you’ve never heard of Ceylon – the formal name of Sri Lanka until 1972.
-Tea production in this country is impressive, responsible for over $1.5 billion of global tea sales.
-The excellent terrain and temperature of Sri Lanka make it an ideal location to grow this tea, and it comes in three varieties – black, green and white.
+Tea production in this country is impressive and is responsible for over $1.5 billion of global tea sales.
+The excellent terrain and temperature of Sri Lanka make it an ideal location to grow this tea, and it comes in three varieties – black, green, and white.
 You can find ceylon tea all over the world, but many people may simply mistake it for regular old black tea.
-Black ceylon tea is the most common form, and has a mild flavor that is reminiscent of citrus fruits.
-Green ceylon tea has a more pungent, nutty flavor than its black counterpart, and has the highest level of antioxidants, since these tea leaves are unfermented.
-Finally, white ceylon tea is the most expensive and rarest form, and is prepared, harvested and processed by hand, along with being allowed to dry in the sun, giving it a sweeter, more pleasant flavor than the other two varieties.
+Black ceylon tea is the most common form and has a mild flavor that is reminiscent of citrus fruits.
+Green ceylon tea has a more pungent, nutty flavor than its black counterpart, and has the highest level of antioxidants since these tea leaves are unfermented.
+Finally, white ceylon tea is the most expensive and rarest form and is prepared, harvested, and processed by hand, along with being allowed to dry in the sun, giving it a sweeter, more pleasant flavor than the other two varieties.

 Essentially, any tea that comes from Sri Lanka is called ceylon tea, and it is widely praised around the world for its high polyphenolic content, which bestows a number of health benefits on those who regularly consume this tea leaf variety.
 More specifically, ceylon tea is believed to have a warming influence on the body, and always has a slightly tangy taste, which sets it apart from other varietals on the market.
-The flavonoids, antioxidants and polyphenolic compounds in ceylon tea have made it a popular remedy for a wide variety of ailments and afflictions, and can even be used in topical applications for certain issues.
-Now, let’s take a closer look at some of the health benefits of ceylon tea.
+The flavonoids, antioxidants, and polyphenolic compounds in ceylon tea have made it a popular remedy for a wide variety of ailments and afflictions, and can even be used in topical applications for certain issues.

 Health Benefits of Ceylon Tea